Khalidprithy/React-app-bug-fixed/README.md

 The SubscriptionForm file several bugs that need to be fixed.
 Currently, it is not properly validating email addresses, and it is not handling empty values correctly.

-Use ES6 for useState and useRef:
+Used ES6 for useState and useRef:

 Instead of using var or let we should use const for more concise and error free code.